Desk with Laptop, Calculator, Files and small model of house with epc colours

 Size and Scale

-Although I was initially concerned about the size of the property, this in the end was a minor consideration.
+Despite initial concern about the size of the property, this in the end was a minor consideration.

 We would simply apply the same rules and approach that would be employed for any other assessment and it should simply work out well.